ticknerr/content-designer/README.md

 ## Support

-For issues, questions, or suggestions, please open an issue on GitHub.
+For issues, questions, or suggestions, please open an issue on GitHub - but be mindful that I know of a lot of bugs already :)

 ---